PrincetonUniversity/monthly_sponsor_reports/README.md

 # Monthly Sponsor Reports

 The software in this repo generates monthly sponsor reports for the large Research Computing clusters.
-Here is an example report:
+Below is an example report:

 ```
 Sponsor: Alan M. Turing (aturing)